fooplugins/foogallery/README.txt

 = 1.10.3 =
 * Date Updated : 2021-20-02
-* Fix : fixed a fatal error on some installs
+* Fix : fixed a fatal error on some installs (only update if you have issues with 1.10.1)

 = 1.10.1 =
 * Date Updated : 2021-18-02